jhumelsine/jhumelsine.github.io/_posts/2026-06-05-ai-and-developer.md

 Some companies are already making aggressive staffing decisions based on assumptions about AI-driven productivity, as can be seen in headlines like these: [**Block lays off nearly half its staff because of AI.
 Its CEO said most companies will do the same**](https://www.cnn.com/2026/02/26/business/block-layoffs-ai-jack-dorsey).

-These companies that are making drastic layoffs under the assumption that AI alone can replace software engineers are making a mistake.
+These companies, which are making drastic layoffs under the assumption that AI alone can replace software engineers, are making a mistake.

 AI can generate software, but humans still define what "good" means.